 Technical information about this website’s accessibility

-Southend-on-Sea Borough Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Southend-on-Sea City Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

 The content listed below is non-accessible for the following reasons.

 - contrast levels are set and not able to be altered.
 However in re-designing this website, we have ensured that all navigation and body content has colour contrast compliant with WCAG 2.1 AA

 - many of our pdf downloads are not accessible.
 We have created a register of PDFs which are essential for service delivery and are working through these to create HTML pages and forms.
 We have reduced the pdfs on the site by approximately a quarter and continue to reduce these, placing all necessary content on web pages where appropriate.
 Many documents in the planning section are not accessible and contain legal wording and architect drawings that do not comply

 - there are a number of policy documents that are necessary to have on our website and that are not compliant